 Time is Money.
 Will you have enough time to do it yourself?
 Hiring a professional may save you time, labor, and headache.

 Let’s Avoid the ER…yes?
-Painting walls is a physical workout…do you have physical limitations, vertigo, shaky hands, or issues impacting your safety and health?
+Painting walls is a physical endeavor…do you have physical limitations, vertigo, shaky hands, or issues impacting your safety and health?
 Allowing someone else to climb the ladder is money well spent, and your joints will thank you.

 Scaffolding Woes.
 If you have high ceilings or a whole house of rooms which require paint, it’s likely a job to leave to a team of professionals with the proper equipment and expertise.
 When we built our prior French Country home, we left all of the interior painting to a team of professionals who used high tech sprayers and knocked out the job in no time.